Pretenders II: Reissues

 Rhino released a re-mastered edition of Pretenders II in 2006, including a second disc of live tracks and outtakes.
 Most of the tracks on the bonus disc originally appeared as a Warner Bros.
 1982 promotional live album, Pretenders Live at the Santa Monica Civic.
 Specialist label Mobile Fidelity Sound Labs (known as MFSL or MoFi) released a re-mastered version in 2010.
 The track listing, however, reverted to that of the original release, without bonus tracks.
 A further 2015 reissue repeated the original album plus bonus disc of the 2006 version with two additional bonus tracks, this time including a DVD containing four promotional videos and two appearances by the band on Top of the Pops.

-Another deluxe edition of the album, curated by Hynde, was released on November 5, 2021 and features the original album remastered by Chris Thomas, alongside demos, rarities, and two live performances.
+Another deluxe edition of the album, curated by Hynde, was released on 5 November 2021, and featured the original album remastered by Chris Thomas, alongside demos, rarities, and two live performances.
 One is from a performance in Central Park, New York City, and the other from an electric performance at The Santa Monica Civic.